Capraro Appraisal Company, Inc. can help you remove your Private Mortgage Insurance

-During the recent mortgage boom of the mid 2000s, it became widespread to see lenders commanding down payments of 10, 5 or even 0 percent.
-A lender is able to endure the added risk of the reduced down payment with Private Mortgage Insurance or PMI.
-This additional policy protects the lender in case a borrower doesn't pay on the loan and the value of the home is lower than what the borrower still owes on the loan.
+During the recent mortgage upturn of the mid 2000s, it was customary to see lenders commanding down payments of 10, 5 or often 0 percent.
+A lender is able to endure the additional risk of the reduced down payment with Private Mortgage Insurance or PMI.
+PMI protects the lender if a borrower doesn't pay on the loan and the value of the house is lower than the balance of the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
-Wise home owners can get off the hook sooner than expected.
-The law designates that, upon request of the homeowner, the PMI must be abandoned when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+The law guarantees that, upon request of the homeowner, the PMI must be abandoned when the principal amount equals only 80 percent.
+So, wise homeowners can get off the hook sooner than expected.

-It can take countless years to arrive at the point where the principal is only 20% of the initial loan amount, so it's crucial to know how your home has appreciated in value.
-After all, all of the appreciation you've obtained over the years counts towards removing PMI.
-So what's the reason for paying it after the balance of your loan has dropped below the 80% threshold?
-Your neighborhood might not be following the national trends and/or your home could have gained equity before things simmered down, so even when nationwide trends indicate declining home values, you should realize that real estate is local.
+Considering it can take countless years to arrive at the point where the principal is just 20% of the original amount of the loan, it's necessary to know how your home has increased in value.
+After all, every bit of appreciation you've accomplished over time counts towards removing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% threshold?
+Despite the fact that nationwide trends hint at declining home values, be aware that real estate is local.
+Your neighborhood might not be reflecting the national trends and/or your home might have secured equity before things settled down.

-The toughest thing for most home owners to understand is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can surely help.
-It's an appraiser's job to understand the market dynamics of their area.
-At Capraro Appraisal Company, Inc., we know when property values have risen or declined.
-We're experts at pinpointing value trends in North Providence, Providence County and surrounding areas.
-Faced with data from an appraiser, the mortgage company will usually drop the PMI with little anxiety.
-At which time, the homeowner can delight in the savings from that point on.
+The hardest thing for most homeowners to understand is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can definitely help.
+As appraisers, it's our job to keep up with the market dynamics of our area.
+At Capraro Appraisal Company, Inc., we're experts at pinpointing value trends in North Providence, Providence County and surrounding areas, and we know when property values have risen or declined.
+When faced with data from an appraiser, the mortgage company will most often drop the PMI with little effort.
+At which time, the homeowner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: